 - Food and commissary

 - Prisoner safety

 - Jail gangs

 To get driving records, you will have to do a driving history search.

 Have you ever had to search for criminal records of someone you know?
 How hard was it?
-Did you search online or did you call the local courthouse? was the information you recieved correct?
+Did you search online or did you call the local courthouse?
+Was the information you received correct?
 There are plenty of reasons that folks look up criminal backgrounds and records, and your story may help other people that are in the same situation.